 Calculate creative lifespan

 Divide your total weekly impressions by weekly creative output.
 This shows how fast creatives burn through saturation.
-Most teams discover they need 3-4x more creatives than they're producing.
+Most teams discover they need 3-4x more creatives than they’re producing.
+Why creative velocity determines your scaling ceiling becomes clear when you see teams testing 8+ concepts weekly consistently hit ROAS targets faster.

 Identify your production bottleneck